 I am currently in the process of buying my council flat in Bebington.
 I have a mortgage offer with HSBC.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should use one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
-In any event, if you are getting a mortgage with Nationwide, you will need to appoint a solicitor on the Nationwide conveyancing panel.
+In any event, if you are getting a mortgage with HSBC, you will need to appoint a solicitor on the HSBC conveyancing panel.

 I was told four weeks ago that my mortgage has been agreed to by Co-operative.
 Is it usual for Co-operative to only issue the offer once my solicitor in Bebington is approved on their conveyancing panel?
 Co-operative have asked my solicitor to see a copy of their Professional Indemnity Insurance Schedule.

 A lender would not issue an offer until they have details of a lawyer on their panel.
 It can take a few weeks for Co-operative to deal with your lawyer's application to be on the Co-operative conveyancing panel.
 There's no guarantee that your solicitor will be accepted.

 Lloyds have agreed my mortgage in principle, my bid on a property in Bebington has been agreed to, what happens next?